Potato Gnocchi

 Are There Any Variations For Potato Gnocchi?

-While potato gnocchi is the most well-known variety, there are other types of gnocchi made with different ingredients.
 For instance, ricotta gnocchi is made with ricotta cheese instead of potatoes, resulting in a lighter and more delicate texture.

 There are also variations that incorporate spinach or pumpkin into the dough, adding flavor and vibrant colors.
-I also tried gnocchi with beetroot, it was kind of fun to have them in pink.

 What Kind of Sauces to Serve with Gnocchi?

-Usually, you can serve potato gnocchi with a wide range of sauces and accompaniments.
 There are some classic options such as tomato-based sauces, for example, marinara or Bolognese; creamy sauces like Alfredo or mushroom sauce, or simple butter and sage.
 Gnocchi can also be baked with cheese and vegetables.

-Also, you can even make a meat ragu for potato gnocchi.
 Typically meat ragu consists of delicious and very small and “fatty” pieces of beef/lamb which are cooked with a big portion of diced carrots, onions, and bay leaves on a slow heat.
 The meat will give a lot of juice to the ragu and you will get a perfect meat sauce.

 In this recipe, I used my grandma’s classic mushroom sauce.
 It appears, that mushrooms cooked with heavy cream give so much flavor to gnocchi and the taste is absolutely divine.